youngde811/Shakespearean-Insult-Generator/README.md

 incantation was around, written in C, and I took that code and wrote a screen saver for my X Window System environment on SunOS/Solaris.
 Originally written in _Xlib_, I had a blast.

-Having found this code in a newer version written in C++, I've written a generator program in Python that will create any number of insults using an included model file, then either write these insults to the terminal or, even better, to an iOS app that is currently being written.
+Having found this code in a newer version developed in C++, I've written a generator program in Python that will create any number of insults using an included model file, then either write these insults to the terminal or, even better, to an iOS app that is currently being written.